Bala Singh

-Bala Singh (7 May 1966 – 27 November 2019) was an Indian actor who appeared in Tamil language films.
-After making his debut in Nassar's Avatharam (1995), he appeared as the antagonist in over a hundred films.
+Bala Singh (7 May 1966 – 27 November 2019) was an Indian actor, who appeared predominantly in Tamil language films.
+After making his debut in Yugi Sethu's Kavithai Paada Neramillai (1987), he appeared as the antagonist in over a hundred films.

 Early life and career

-Bala Singh was born in Amsikkakuzhi, near Marthandam in Kanyakumari District.
+Bala Singh was born in Amsikkakuzhi, near Marthandam in Kanyakumari district.

-Bala Singh initially began his career featuring in stage plays and trained with the National School of Drama, before being handed his first film role in Nassar's Avatharam (1995).
+Bala initially began his career featuring in stage plays and trained with the National School of Drama, before being noticed for his role in Nassar's Avatharam.

 He played notable characters in Indian (1996), Ullaasam (1997), Simmarasi (1998), Dheena (2001), Kannathil Muthamittal (2002), Saamy (2003), Virumaandi (2004), Pudhupettai (2006), Vannathupoochi (2009) and NGK (2019).

-Throughout his career, Bala Singh predominantly did Tamil films and starred in Malayalam films once in a while.
+Throughout his career, Bala predominantly did Tamil films and only occasionally starred in Malayalam films.
 His popular Malayalam films include Malamukalile Daivam (1983), Kerala House Udan Vilpanakku (2004) and Mulla (2008).

 Death

-On 27 November 2019, he died at Chennai due to Cardiac arrest.
+On 27 November 2019, he died at Chennai due to cardiac arrest.